MusicalNinjaDad/pytest-doctest-mkdocstrings/README.md

 ## Usage

 1. **Strongly recommended** to set up a virtual environment first! (e.g.. `python3 -m venv .venv`, `. .venv/bin/activate`)
-1. Install with `pip install pytest-doctest-mkdocstring`
+1. Install with `pip install pytest-doctest-mkdocstrings`
 1. Run pytest: `pytest --doctest-modules`

 You can also add the following to your `pyproject.toml` so that pytest always runs doctests: